Guidebook Blocks

 - Keep blocks focused: Each block should address a specific topic

-- Include images: Add relevant photos to enhance the content
+- Include images: Use drag-and-drop to add visual content

 Block Organization